First Data Review

 Modern payment service providers like Square are disruptors in an industry dominated by companies like First Data.
 Square’s value proposition is tech-forward solutions at affordable, transparent prices.
-If you choose to go with Square, you’ll get a free mobile card reader and POS software, plus a straightforward payment processing fee of 2.75% per transaction.
+If you choose to go with Square, you’ll get a free mobile card reader and POS software, plus a payment processing fee of 2.6% plus $0.10 for each transaction.
 In addition, you’ll get to pick and choose from Square’s popular POS hardware to complete your system.
 Square also integrates with a variety of payment gateways for ecommerce merchants.

 If you’d prefer to work with a large merchant services provider, Worldpay offers a bit more transparency than what you’d find with First Data.
 Worldpay has payment processing rates of 2.9% + $0.30 per transaction.
 Higher volume merchants can qualify for a lower rate of 2.7% + $0.30 per transaction.
 Small business owners also get a little bit more variety in terms of product choices with Worldpay, whereas First Data mainly promotes Clover solutions.